athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Character Building/Spells/Summon Monitor.md

     desc: "1 minute"
 abilities_mid:
   - name: ""
     desc: "You summon a creature that has the monitor trait and whose level is 5 or lower to fight for you.
 The GM might determine your deity restricts the specific types of monitors you can summon in certain cases.
-For instance, Urgathoa typically doesn't allow her followers to summon psychopomps.\n* * *\n\n**Heightened** As listed in the [[PF2e Journals/GM Screen/summon|summon]] trait"
+For instance, Urgathoa typically doesn't allow her followers to summon psychopomps.\n* * *\n\n**Heightened** As listed in the [[PF2e Journals/GM Screen/summon|summon]] trait."
 sourcebook: "_Pathfinder Player Core_"
 ```